| Title: | Phylogenetic Flow Objects for Easy Manipulation and Modelling of Data on Phylogenetic Trees and Graphs |

 pfc

-extracts or assigns a pfc
+pf_internal extracts or assigns a pfc or dgCMatrix into the internal

-edges of a pfc
+edges of a pfc.

-pf_internal(x, ...) pf_internal(x) <- value pf_terminal(x, ...) pf_terminal(x) <- value
+pf_internal(x, ...) pf_internal(x) <- value pf_terminal(x, ...) pf_terminal(x) <- valuepf_internal(x, ...) pf_internal(x) <- value pf_terminal(x, ...) pf_terminal(x) <- value

 x |